 Laser Treatment

-If eye drop medications do not adequately control the glaucoma, the next step is a treatment called a laser trabeculoplasty.
 In this procedure, laser energy is directed at the trabecular meshwork, which is the drainage system of the eye.
 The laser treatment lowers pressure by increasing the drainage of the fluid from the eye.
-The procedure is relatively short, essentially painless, and usually performed in the doctor’s office.
+There are various types of lasers that can be used.
+A few are the following:

 • Argon laser trabeculoplasty (ALT) has been used for more than two decades.

-• Selective laser trabeculoplasty (SLT)
+• Selective laser trabeculoplasty (SLT) is a newer laser treatment

-• Micropulse laser trabeculoplasty (MLT)
+• Micropulse laser trabeculoplasty (MLT) is another newer laser treatment

-• Side effects from all types of lasers include mild inflammation in the eye and a possible temporary pressure rise.
+Side effects from all types of lasers include mild inflammation in the eye and a possible temporary pressure rise.
 A short course of a mild steroid or non-steroidal anti-inflammatory eye drop is used to treat any resulting inflammation.

 Surgery